Hadi-Baydoun/Plants-Shop/README.md

 Project Overview
-This project is an ecommerce website focused on selling plants.
-It comprises a MySQL database and an Admin CMS to manage products along with the actual website.
-The backend is developed using ASP .NET MVC 8, while the frontend utilizes React.JS.
-The project folder contains three main projects:

-1. plantsshop.admin: Admin Page
+This ecommerce website is dedicated to the sale of plants and includes a comprehensive admin CMS and front-end site.
+The system architecture includes:

+Backend: Developed in ASP.NET MVC 8, utilizing a MySQL database.
+Frontend: Built with React.JS.
+Components
+plantsshop.admin: Administrative interface for managing products.
-2. PlantsShop.API: APIs
+PlantsShop.API: Set of APIs for backend functionality. plantsshop.website: User-facing website.
-3. plantsshop.website: Website
+API Documentation
-The backend APIs are documented using Swagger, featuring four HTTP methods:
+The backend APIs are well-documented using Swagger and support the following HTTP methods:

-HttpGet
-HttpPost
-HttpPut
-HttpDelete
+GET
+POST
+PUT
+DELETE
-In the backend, each table in the database is associated with a model and a controller.
-For the frontend, MUI library is utilized along with Axios for API handling.
+Each table in the database correlates to a distinct model and controller.
+For frontend operations, the Material UI (MUI) library is paired with Axios for efficient API handling.

 Setup Instructions
-To run the project before deployment, follow these steps:
+Before deploying the project, please follow these setup steps:

-1. Download the database (will be uploaded later).
-2. Using Visual Studio, navigate to the plantsshop.admin and plantsshop.website projects and open the terminal.
-Then execute the following commands: npm i npm i @fullcalendar/timegrid @fullcalendar/interaction npm install @mui/material @emotion/react @emotion/styled @mui/icons-material npm install react-router-dom
+Environment Setup
+Database Preparation:

+The database will be made available for download shortly.
+Project Configuration:

+Open Visual Studio.
+Navigate to the plantsshop.admin and plantsshop.website projects.
+Open the terminal within Visual Studio.
+Dependency Installation:

+Execute the following commands: bash
+Copy code
+npm i
+npm i @fullcalendar/timegrid @fullcalendar/interaction
+npm install @mui/material @emotion/react @emotion/styled @mui/icons-material
+npm install react-router-dom
+Project Initialization:

+Right-click on the solution in Visual Studio.
+Select "Configure Startup Project."
-3. Right-click on the solution and select "Configure Startup Project".
-Choose "Multiple Startup Projects" and set all three projects (plantsshop.admin, PlantsShop.API, plantsshop.website) to start.
+Choose "Multiple Startup Projects" and activate all three projects (plantsshop.admin, PlantsShop.API, plantsshop.website).
+Start the Solution:

+Run the solution.
-4. Start the solution.
-Additional dependencies may be prompted for download during this process.
+Additional dependencies may be prompted for installation during this process.